 189 4.
-Environmental Consequences 4.2 Impacts on Air Resources TABLE 4.2-1 3 BACKGROUND CONCENTRATIONS ( mu g/m ) Pollutant Averaging Time Background 1 hour 124.1 NO2 Annual 22.6 CO 8 hour 1,980.9 24 hour 144.8 PM10 Annual 35.9 24 hourb 35.4 PM2.5 Annual 7.6 SO2 24 hour 13.1 concentrations for the Project area contained in Table 3.2-2, Criteria Pollutant Maximum Ambient Concentrations.
+Environmental Consequences 4.2 Impacts on Air Resources TABLE 4.2-1 3 BACKGROUND CONCENTRATIONS (μg/m3) Pollutant Averaging Time Background 1 hour 124.1 Nitrogen Dioxide (NO2) Annual 22.6 Carbon Monoxide (CO) 8 hour 1,980.9 24 hour 144.8 Particulate Matter (PM10) Annual 35.9 24 hourb 35.4 Particulate Matter (PM2.5) Annual 7.6 Sulfur Dioxide (SO2) 24 hour 13.1 concentrations for the Project area contained in Table 3.2-2, Criteria Pollutant Maximum Ambient Concentrations.
 Construction Modeling Analysis The construction modeling methodology used for the PSEGS is similar to that used for the PSPP PA/FEIS; however, several parameters were changed for this Draft SEIS.
-Construction of the PSEGS would last approximate 33 months compared to the 39 month construction period of the PSPP and the construction disturbance area has been reduced under the PSEGS from approximately 5,200 acres to 3,794 acres total.
+Construction of the PSEGS would last approximately 33 months compared to the 39-month construction period of the PSPP and the construction disturbance area has been reduced under the PSEGS from approximately 5,200 acres to 3,794 acres total.
 Similar to the PSPP, construction elements of the PSEGS would include the two solar power plants (each with its own power block and solar array, as well as other ancillary facilities such as the administration buildings, warehouse, and parking lot), a 230-kV transmission line to connect the project to Red Bluff Substation located to the west, access roads, and perimeter fencing, among other features.
-However, under the PSEGS, the 230-kV gen-tie line would include a slight reroute, a redundant telecommunications line would be installed beneath the gen-tie line maintenance road, a natural gas pipeline would be required to connect the PSEGS to the SoCal Gas natural gas main pipeline south of I-10, and a secondary access road would be provided within the a natural gas pipeline ROW.
+However, under the PSEGS, the 230-kV generator-tie line would include a slight reroute, a redundant telecommunications line would be installed beneath the generator-tie line maintenance road, a natural gas pipeline would be required to connect the PSEGS to the Southern California Gas Company (SoCal Gas) natural gas main pipeline south of I-10, and a secondary access road would be provided within the a natural gas pipeline Right of Way (ROW).
 The construction emissions concentrations for the PSEGS are summarized in Table 4.2-4.
 Operation Modeling Analysis Similar to emissions associated with construction, operation-related emissions concentrations of the PSEGS were estimated using the AERMOD model.
-AERMOD was used to determine the magnitude and location of the maximum impacts for each pollutant and averaging period.
-The maximum short-term impacts were used for comparison to NO2, CO, SO , PM10, and PM2.5 standards.
-NO2 impacts were 2 calculated from modeled NOx impacts using the Ambient Ratio Method (ARM) and USEPA default ratios; namely, multiplying 1-hour NOx impacts by 80 percent and annual NOx impacts by 75 percent.
-The operation and maintenance emissions concentrations for the PSEGS are summarized in Table 4.2-7.
+The AERMOD model was used to determine the magnitude and location of the maximum impacts for each pollutant and averaging period.
+The maximum short-term impacts were used for comparison to NO2, CO, Sulfur Dioxide (SO2), PM10, and PM2.5 standards.
+NO2 impacts were calculated from modeled NOx impacts using the Ambient Ratio Method (ARM) and USEPA default ratios; namely, multiplying 1-hour NOx impacts by 80 percent and annual NOx impacts by 75 percent.
+The operation and maintenance emissions concentrations for the Palen Solar Electric Generating System (PSEGS) are summarized in Table 4.2-7.
 Palen Solar Electric Generating System Draft SEIS 4.2-2 July 2013